Ethics & About Me

 I am a qualified Group and Individual Supervisor.
 I trained at CSTD London.

-I am a Clinical Associate and Trainer at Pink Therapy.
+I am a Clinical Associate and Trainer with Pink Therapy.

 Back to Home Page